jonathantompson/ModelFit/README.md

 ---------
 ---------
 The offline fitting tool described in my paper "Real-Time Continuous Pose Recovery of Human Hands Using Convolutional Networks" (Jonathan Tompson, Murphy Stein, Yann Lecun, Ken Perlin).
-This code was used to fit the frames in the NYU Hand Pose Dataset <http://cims.nyu.edu/~tompson/NYU_Hand_Pose_Dataset.htm>.
+This code was used to fit the frames in the [NYU Hand Pose Dataset](http://cims.nyu.edu/~tompson/NYU_Hand_Pose_Dataset.htm).
 Note that I used a Primesense Carmine 1.09 to capture the depth cloud and RGB, however this code shouldn't be limited to this device (as long as you adjust the relevant camera parameters).

 **Overview**
 --------

 A word of warning: this code is provided **as-is**.
 While the quality of the code is not inherently bad, it's just not well organized or user-friendly.

-Note that I have made available example data at <http://blackbox.cs.nyu.edu/model_fit_example_data.zip>.
+Note that I have made available [example data](https://www.dropbox.com/s/ia99iex8w40lnfa/model_fit_example_data.zip?dl=1).
 I highly suggest you download it and extract it into the ```ModelFit/data/``` directory as it is all set up and ready to go.

 Lastly, I want to say that the UI is not all that intuitive or easy to use, and for this I apologize.
 It is driven by a combination of keystrokes and mouse movements.
 At the start of each program a list of possible keystrokes will be printed to the command window.